apache/maven-wrapper/src/site/markdown/index.md

 The Maven Wrapper is an easy way to ensure a user of your Maven build has everything necessary to run your Maven build.

-_Why might this be necessary?_ Maven to date has been very stable for users, is available on most systems or is easy to procure: but with many of the recent changes in Maven it will be easier for users to have a fully encapsulated build setup provided by the project.
-With the Maven Wrapper, this is very easy to do and it's a great idea and initial implementation borrowed from Gradle.
+_Why might this be necessary?_ Maven has been very stable for users, is available on most systems, and is easy to procure.
+However, with many of the recent changes in Maven it will be easier for users to have a fully encapsulated build setup provided by the project.
+With the Maven Wrapper, this is very easy to do.

-The easiest way to setup the Maven Wrapper for your project is to use the [Maven Wrapper Plugin][1] with its provided `wrapper` goal.
-To add or update all the necessary Maven Wrapper files to your project execute the following command:
+The easiest way to set up the Maven Wrapper for a project is to use the [Maven Wrapper Plugin][1] with its provided `wrapper` goal.
+To add or update all the necessary Maven Wrapper files to your project, execute the following command:

 ```bash
 mvn wrapper:wrapper
 ```

-Normally you instruct users to install a specific version of Apache Maven, put it on the PATH and then run the `mvn` command like the following:
+Previously you instructed users to install a specific version of Apache Maven, put it on the PATH, and then run the `mvn` command like the following:

 ```bash
 mvn clean install